voxpupuli/puppet-python/REFERENCE.md

 ### <a name="pythonversion"></a>`Python::Version`

-A version type to match all valid versions for python
+Match all valid versions for python

 Alias of